Image Zend Blog PHP Development Basics

 What Does PHP Stand For?

-PHP stands for PHP Hypertext Pre-processor today.
-The PHP acronym originally stood for Personal Home Page Tools.
+But that wasn't always true, with the PHP acronym originally standing for Personal Home Page Tools.
 That’s because the language’s creator, Rasmus Lerdorf, first developed it to track visits to his online resume.

 What Is PHP Development?